Jkettler/sqlgui/README.md

   "localMongoAddress": "mongodb://localhost/sqlgui"
 }
 ```
-4. Make sure mongo demon is running on your local computer.
+4. Make sure mongo daemon is running on your local computer.
 Try `brew services ls` and check the status (if you installed mongo with Homebrew)
 5. From the  `sqlgui/server/` directory, run `yarn install` and then `yarn devdebug`.
 If you you see
 ```
   server:server Listening on port 9000 +0ms